Brooks, Orioles stymie hot-hitting Nationals in 2-0 victory

 If the Orioles rebuild is to be successful, most of the stars will come from their minor league system.
 One of Baltimore’s top prospects, 22-year-old first baseman Ryan Mountcastle, has been chosen MVP of the International League.
 The 2016 first-round pick batted .308 with 25 homers and 80 RBIs over 121 games with Norfolk in his first season at the Triple-A level.

-“We’ve had a lot of bright spots, good stories this year in our minor league system, and Ryan is obviously one of those,” said manager Brandon Hyde, who offered no clue whether Mountcastle would be summoned when rosters expand next month.
+“We’ve had a lot of bright spots, good stories this year in our minor league system, and Ryan is obviously one of those,” said Hyde, who offered no clue whether Mountcastle would be summoned when rosters expand next month.

 TRAINER’S ROOM

 Nationals: Closer Sean Doolittle (right knee tendinitis) will throw a simulated game Wednesday and if all goes well could be activated as soon as this weekend. … Left-handed reliever Roenis Elías (left hamstring) had a bullpen session Tuesday.
-If he feels good Wednesday, he might pitch an inning in a simulated game, manager Dave Martinez said.
+If he feels good Wednesday, he might pitch an inning in a simulated game, Martinez said.

 Orioles: Mark Trumbo started a rehabilitation assignment with Norfolk in a last-ditch effort to play in the big leagues this season.
 He’s been on the injured list all year while recovering from right knee surgery.
-The 33-year-old led the majors with 47 homers in 2016. … INF Hanser Alberto started Tuesday after taking a knee to his head and neck Sunday while being tagged out at second base.
+The 33-year-old led the majors with 47 homers in 2016. … Alberto started Tuesday after taking a knee to his head and neck Sunday while being tagged out at second base.

 UP NEXT